 Marks are ratified at the closest Board of Examiners date after all marks have been received and reviewed by the External Examiner.
-Date of award is that Board date.
+Date of award is that Board of Examiners meeting date.

 Section B: Policies and procedures

 17: Assessment criteria and Marking schemes